 - Weight loss: an unhealthy hindgut that does not have access to ample forage or has unbalanced bacterial populations due to the fermentation of grain can lead to a reduced feed use efficiency and weight loss.

-- Diarrhoea: a hindgut that is irritated by the accumulation of dirt and sand or parasites, rapid changing of diet ingredients, too little forage or the excessive fermentation of grains can all lead to diarrhoea.
+- Diarrhoea: a hindgut that is irritated by the accumulation of dirt and sand or parasites, rapid changing of diet ingredients, too little forage, oral antibiotics that disrupt hindgut bacterial populations or the excessive fermentation of grains can all lead to diarrhoea.

 - Loss of appetite: allowing grains to be fermented in the hindgut can lead to the production of thiaminase, an enzyme that destroys the vitamin thiamine (B1).
 A thiamine deficiency can then lead to a loss of appetite.

-How can you keep your horse’s hindgut healthy?
+9 tips to keep your horse’s hindgut healthy

-As a rule feed a minimum of 1 kg per every 100 kg of bodyweight in forage per day (1% of bodyweight).
-The more forage you can feed the better, so unless you have a good reason for limiting your horse’s forage intake, feed a completely forage diet and only use grains when absolutely necessary.
+As a rule feed a minimum of 1.5 kg per every 100 kg of bodyweight in forage per day (1.5% of bodyweight, which equates to a minimum of 7.5 kg/day for a 500 kg horse).
+The more forage you can feed the better, so unless you have a good reason for limiting your horse’s forage intake, feed a completely forage diet, balanced for vitamins and minerals.
+Only use grains or grain based feeds when absolutely necessary.

 Note: If you are concerned about a weight disadvantage in racing and other performance horses due to large amounts of forage being carried in the gut, reduce the amount of forage being fed slightly in the days leading up to a race or event.